 Interviews will be recorded and will be conducted face-to-face (in person) or using Microsoft Teams, unless there are exceptional circumstances.
 Detailed information about the interview process can be found in our factsheet ‘Code of Conduct – Member Interviewees’.

 At the interview you should be prepared to answer any questions put to you.
 You will also be given the opportunity to make comments you feel are relevant to the investigation.
 You may attend with a legal representative or have an independent person present for support.
 If you fail to comply with any request made by the Investigation Officer in connection with an investigation this may amount to a breach of the Code.

 When we have all the information required, we will write a report or letter setting out the evidence we have considered and the conclusions we have reached.

 If we conclude there is no evidence to suggest that a breach the Code of Conduct has occurred, we will close the investigation and provide written reasons for this decision to all parties to the complaint.

-If, having reviewed the evidence, it is suggestive that a breach of the Code has occurred; the Ombudsman may determine in some circumstances that no further action is appropriate.
+We may determine in some circumstances that no further action is appropriate.
 Again written reasons for this decision will be sent to all parties.

-Once we have issued a decision, not to investigate a complaint or to close an investigation or that no further action is appropriate, our task is effectively ended and the file is closed.
+Once we have issued a decision not to investigate a complaint or to close an investigation or that no further action is appropriate, our task is effectively ended, and the file is closed.
 However, you should be aware that a complainant can ask (within twenty working days) for us to review a decision not to investigate the complaint.
 We will not re-open a complaint solely because the complainant disagrees with our decision.
 If however following review a contrary decision is taken we will write to you to explain this.